gunnihinn/cyber/README.md

 For example, say we have a 90.000 word book.
 On average, there are about 400 words per page in a book in English.
 We've defaulted to having between 350 and 450 words per page.
-Suppose we're going to split our book into pages.
-We then have 100 possibilities to split it at the first page.
-At the next page we again have 100 possibilities for doing so, and so on.
+Suppose now that we're going to split our book into pages.
+The first page will contain between 350 and 450 words, so we have 100 possibilities for choosing the first page break.
+At the next page we again have 100 possibilities for choosing the page break, and so on.
 The number of possible paginations of the book, and thus ways of assigning coordinates to the words in it, is then at least about

-    100^(90000/450) = 10^200.
+    100^(90000/450) = 10^400.

 A computer can coordinize a book very quickly, and check if the resulting encoding makes any sense pretty quickly too.
 If we say a computer can do this for a given book and a given message in a millisecond, it'll take it

-    10^200 * 0.001 = 10^197 seconds
+    10^400 * 0.001 = 10^397 seconds

-to check all possible encodings, which is something like 10^190 years.
+to check all possible encodings, which is something like 10^390 years.